Elvismutinda/cs-haven/README.md

 > This app is a work in progress.
 I will probably deploy it later on for students to test it.

 >
-> If you'd like to contribute to the project kindly create use Github pull requests.
+> If you're a non-project member and you'd like to contribute to the project kindly use Github pull requests.
 Consult
 > [GitHub Help](https://help.github.com/articles/about-pull-requests/) for more
 > information on using pull requests.